-- The results of the updated Speaking Up Survey, especially those pertaining to inclusion (2019)
+- The results of the updated Speaking Up (now Speaking Out) Survey, especially those pertaining to inclusion (2019–2020)

-- Promotion of divisional initiatives on the website of the Division of the Vice-President, Research and Innovation (2019)
+- Promotion of divisional initiatives on the website of the Division of the Vice-President, Research and Innovation (early 2020)

 2. MANAGEMENT OF CANADA RESEARCH CHAIR ALLOCATIONS

 Allocation of CRCs at U of T and Affiliated Hospitals

 The Vice-President, Research and Innovation, in consultation with the Vice-President & Provost, is responsible for managing the University’s allocation of CRCs, including the distribution of Chairs (by Tier and Council) across hospitals and academic divisions, informed by a formula similar to that used by the CRC program (three-year rolling average of tri-council research funding).
 Strategic considerations, including faculty complement planning to advance key areas of research, are also taken into consideration.